Skip to main content

 }

-Implementing Custom UI Registration and Deregistration
+Implementing Custom UI Registration and Deregistration Processes

 Type Descriptor

 When registering a custom UI, specify a type descriptor.
-The type descriptor defines static information about the custom UI.

-Custom UIType DescriptorInformation to be defined
+Custom UIType DescriptorInformation to Define

 Custom EditorCustomEditorDescriptorID